The 5 Best 140 mm Case Fans in 2022

 As far as fans go, Noctua’s NF-A14 PWM is something of a classic.
 And while it no longer sits at the top of the 140 mm case fan pile on its own, its still-excellent cooling performance and exhaustive extras make it a worthwhile buy for those who want to splash the cash.

-Like the Arctic P14 PWM, the Noctua NF-A14 is a jack-of-all-trades fan capable of occupying every fan mounting spot in your rig.
+The Noctua NF-A14 is a jack-of-all-trades fan capable of occupying every fan mounting spot in your rig.
 The 82.5 CFM maximum airflow is excellent for an all-rounder fan, and the static pressure measurement is still impressive at 2.08 mm-H2O.
-We’d still probably recommend a cheaper airflow fan if you just need an exhaust fan, but this will do the job fine if that’s how you roll.
+We’d still probably recommend a cheaper airflow fan if you only need an exhaust fan, but this will do the job fine if that’s how you roll.

-Where Noctua sets itself apart from the competition is the packaging and the extras you get with each fan.
+Like most Noctua fans, the NF-A14 PWM sets itself apart from the competition is the packaging and the extras you get with each fan.
 On top of the usual four fan mounting screws, each NF-A14 PWM also comes with a low noise adapter (more on this later), a four-pin Y-cable, a 30 cm (11.8-inch) four-pin extension cable, and four vibration-compensating rubber screw alternatives.

 Noctua NF-A14 PWM